-A. Absence.
+A. Absence

-We worry about our children when they aren't present and believe it is our responsibility to ensure that children are safe at all times.
+We worry about your children when they aren't present and believe it is our responsibility to ensure that children are safe at all times.
 If your child is going to be absent or arrive exceptionally late, please call us at (423) 698-8528 or contact your child's teacher using the Brightwheel app.

-B. Withdrawals.
+B. Withdrawals

 Written notice, at least one week in advance is required when withdrawing from the program.
-Changes in scheduling must be approved in advance so that we may staff our classrooms accordingly.
+Changes in scheduling must be approved in advance so that we may staff your classrooms accordingly.

-C. Admission & Enrollment.
+C. Admission & Enrollment

 Based on availability and openings, Signal Centers Children's Services admits children from 6 weeks to 5 1⁄2 years of age.
 Applications must be completed, and registration fees paid to be considered for enrollment or waiting list placement.
-Registration Fee: \$50.
+A registration fee of \$50 is due upon enrollment.
+Please speak with the director if you need assistance.

-D. Orientation.
+D. Orientation